 Ximene took her place in the line, standing almost to attention, as the Comte surveyed the church party.

-The body of the Church of St Volusieu was almost entirely in darkness, but punctuated with a thousand tiny points of candlelight.
+The body of the Church of St Volusien was almost entirely in darkness but punctuated with a thousand tiny points of candlelight.
 The dark and sombre structural granite reflected none of the light from the candles, and could only be seen as variations in the intensity of shadow.
-The canopy above the altar, coated with gold leaf, glimmered in the light.
+However, the canopy above the altar, coated with gold leaf, glimmered in the light, drawing the attention of everyone in the congregation.

 ‘I met a young man who laid great store by his piety and innocence so I decided to seduce him.’